gebertm/CompBioLabsAndHomework/IndependentProject_Biofilm_pH/EBIO5420_CompBio_IndependentProject_README.md

 rather it means that there is not a strong enough correlation to say anything definitive regarding the response to this environmental parameter.
 This helps to potentially address, albeit on a surface level, my question of how does pH impact the relative abundance of bacteria in biofilms.

+Figure 1: Box plot - pH of water source vs. relative abundance (%).

+Figure 2: Scatter plot - pH of water source vs. relative abundance (%)

-This is not surprising for 2 reasons, 1) because it is very difficult to disentangle the effects of multiple environmental parameters on biofilm residing bacterial communities, and 2) it pH likely does not impact bacterial taxa in a linear fashion, given that each taxa can have a range of tolerances.
+This is not surprising for 2 reasons, 1) because it is very difficult to disentangle the effects of multiple environmental parameters on biofilm residing bacterial communities, and 2) pH likely does not impact bacterial taxa in a linear fashion, given that each taxa can have a range of tolerances.